 Informed consent of recipients

 In order to maximise the potential benefit of pre-transplant machine perfusion, the donor kidney needs to be placed on the machine as soon as possible after retrieval.
 This will inevitably be before the potential recipient arrives in the hospital, and usually some time before that recipient has been identified (see Fig. 3).
 It would be desirable to have fully informed consent from the recipient prior to any intervention being undertaken on the kidney.
 However the necessity to maximise the length of time on the machine means that it will usually not be possible to consent the recipient ahead of time.
 Hypothermic machine perfusion preservation is a standard technique.
 Subjects will therefore be asked to consent to prospective collection of their data for study purposes and to obtain additional blood samples during the transplantation at the time of their admission to the transplant centre (see Appendix 3: Samples).
 Furthermore, an informed consent will be requested at time of admission to obtain a tissue sample during transplantation if this is not routine in the recipient’s transplant centre.
 All information sheets and consent forms have been translated into English, Dutch, French and German.

+One option that has been considered is to consent all the potential recipients on the waiting lists at the participating centres.
+This would amount to consenting over two thousand patients.
+However, it is unlikely that a particular patient on the waiting list is called in for a transplant during the period of the study as waiting times are long.
+Furthermore, 216 (108 in each arm ) patients will be transplanted with a randomised kidney, meaning a less than 0.1% chance of a waitlisted patient to receive a randomised kidney.

+The proposed protocol with deferred consent is a pragmatic solution to the problem of consent timing.
+It might be argued that it is unethical not to perform such a study to optimise an established treatment.
+Equally does the recipient have any rights over the kidney until the transplant has been performed and it is then considered to be theirs?
+Indeed, it may happen that the intended recipient is found unsuitable, either medically or immunologically (a positive cross-match), and the kidney will be re-allocated to another patient.

+There are a number of precedents that follow a similar approach (Machine Preservation Trial, ISRCTN83876362; Machine Perfusion in asystolic donor kidney transplantation, ISRCTN95022818; Pre-transplant machine perfusion of heart-beating donor kidneys prior to renal transplantation, ISRCTN35082773); Cardiac Death kidney Machine Perfusion trial, ISRCTN 50082383.
+We hope that our suggested solution is acceptable.

 In case the recipient does not wish to consent, he / she will still receive the kidney that was allocated to him/her by ET or NHBST and will receive standard of care.
 In such an event, his / her data will not be collected and study samples will not be taken.